yzhang-gh/vscode-markdown/README.md

   - To make TOC compatible with GitHub, set option `githubCompatibility` to `true`

-  - Use `<!-- omit in toc -->` to ignore specific heading in TOC
+  - Use `<!-- omit in toc -->` to ignore a specific heading in TOC
     (It can also be placed above a heading)

-  - You can also use the `omittedFromToc` setting to omit some headings from TOC:
+  - You can also use the `omittedFromToc` setting to omit some headings (and their subheadings) from TOC:
     ```js
     // In your settings.json
     "markdown.extension.toc.omittedFromToc": {